 Learn how to make a shakshuka with this foolproof shakshuka recipe.
-Made with poached eggs in a fragrant, rich and slightly spicy tomato sauce, this easy shakshuka recipe works well for breakfast, lunch or dinner.
+Made with poached eggs in a fragrant, rich, and slightly spicy tomato sauce, this easy shakshuka recipe works well for breakfast, lunch, or dinner.

 What is Shakshuka?

 Shakshuka, also spelled shakshouka and pronounced shack-shoe-cuh, is a traditional Mediterranean dish from Israel and throughout the Middle East.
-Commonly served for breakfast, shakshuka is a dish of poached eggs in a sauce of tomatoes, olives, peppers, onion, garlic and spices.
-Some variations of shakshuka include lamb, potatoes, beans, yogurt, salty cheese and fresh herbs, and it is typically served in a skillet with a side of pita bread, challah, naan or crusty bread.
+Commonly served for breakfast, shakshuka is a dish of poached eggs in a sauce of tomatoes, olives, peppers, onion, garlic, and spices.
+Some variations of shakshuka include lamb, potatoes, beans, yogurt, salty cheese, and fresh herbs, and it is typically served in a skillet with a side of pita bread, challah, naan, or crusty bread.

 How to Make Shakshuka

 Making shakshuka is actually quite simple.
 It starts by making a thick and flavourful tomato sauce before poaching the eggs directly in the sauce.
-For the best results, it is ideal to simmer the tomato sauce for as long as possible to help build depth and flavour, however, if you are in a pinch this can be done in under 30 minutes.
-Although this particular recipe keeps things simple, there are plenty of ways that you can add additional flavour and texture to your shakshuka with spices and vegetables.
+For the best results, it is ideal to simmer the tomato sauce for as long as possible to help build depth and flavor, however, if you are in a pinch this can be done in under 30 minutes.
+Although this particular recipe keeps things simple, there are plenty of ways that you can add additional flavor and texture to your shakshuka with spices and vegetables.

 If you are new to shakshuka, it’s actually a lot simpler to make than it looks or sounds.
 Served in a cast-iron skillet, with a few slices of sourdough, it’s a hearty and healthy one-pan dish that you can eat for any meal of the day.